 Ultimatums are a big deal.
 Ideally, you’ll navigate negotiations so that you never need to issue an ultimatum – they truly are a last resort.

 But it’s always best to be prepared in case the need arises – or someone gives you an ultimatum.
-So here’s a guide to issuing, and responding to, ultimatums.
+So we talked to Sue Williams, international negotiation expert and Author of Negotiation Tactics, to bring you this guide to issuing, and responding to, ultimatums.

 What is an ultimatum?